jjz17/Tennis-Match-Outcome-Prediction/README.md

 * Matplotlib

 ## Project Description
+* Created a tool that predicts tennis match outcomes (accuracy ~ 0.82) to help players, coaches, and fans to better understand factors that may influence win likelihood
+* Engineered features from the play-by-play records of first sets to quantify player performance
+* Optimized Logistic Regression, kNN, Decision Trees, Naive Bayes, Linear SVM using GridsearchCV to reach the best model.
+* Built a client facing API using streamlit
 ### The Problem
 The outcomes of tennis matches are notoriously difficult to predict, due to the volatile nature of the sport: changes in momentum, effects from the audience, and a variety of other factors all contribute to its unpredictability.
 In this project, I tackle this historical challenge, by building a Machine Learning model that predicts the outcome of tennis matches solely based upon play-by-play data from the first set.
 ### The Data